 Suzanne Caporael was born in Brooklyn, NY in 1949.
-The artist's work derives from close observation of the natural world and the attempts--scientific and cultural--to define and control it.
-Observation coupled with research has resulted in groups of paintings related to trees, chemical elements, water, ice, time, and place memory.
-Her current area of interest is the hierarchy of perception--the way in which the brain processes visual cues to construct a reality.
+Her work derives from close observation of the natural world and the attempts—scientific and cultural—to define and control it.
+Observation coupled with research has resulted in groups of paintings related to trees, chemical elements, water, ice, time and place memory.
+Her current area of interest is the hierarchy of perception—the way in which the brain processes visual cues to construct a reality.

 As noted in the New York Times, “Caporael’s paintings are a curious mix of the aesthetic and the conceptual...the paintings are sensuous and lyrical as well as rigorously formal.”
 Caporael continues to create paintings that both display and invoke a discipline of thought.